silversteinaustin/Python-Scripting-for-Financial-and-Electoral-Data-Analysis/README.md

 ### Acknowledgments

 I appreciate the constructive feedback provided, which has been crucial in refining the project's outcomes.
 Special thanks to everyone who supported me throughout this challenge.

-### Feedback Reflections

-The feedback received was instrumental in highlighting the importance of meeting all project requirements, including the proper method for exporting analysis results.
-I am committed to leveraging this feedback to enhance my Python scripting skills further, ensuring that future projects fully align with the assignment criteria.

----

-For more information, script files, and analysis outputs, please explore the [python-challenge repository](#).